VolkovLabs/volkovlabs-env-datasource/README.md

 ## Getting Started

-Because of the security reasons Environment data source can not be included in the Grafana Marketplace.
+Environment Data Source is not included in the Grafana Marketplace.
 It can be installed manually from our Private Repository or downloaded directly from the GitHub:

 ```bash
 grafana-cli --repo https://volkovlabs.io/plugins plugins install volkovlabs-env-datasource